CosmoLike/cocoa/README.md

 ## Installation of Cocoa's required packages <a name="required_packages"></a>

-Cosmolike, including the interface between Cosmolike and Cobaya, requires many C, C++ and Python packages to be installed.
-The overabundance of compiler and package versions, each one with a different set of bugs and regressions, can make the installation of any big code (and the verification of numerical results) to be pure agony.
-This section tries to simplify installation, and more importantly, **standardize the package environment** adopted by Cocoa.
+[CosmoLike](https://github.com/CosmoLike) and [Cobaya](https://github.com/CobayaSampler) require C, C++ and Python packages to be installed.
+The overabundance of compiler and package versions, each with a different set of bugs and regressions, can make the installation of any big code (and the verification of numerical results) to be pure agony.
+This section tries to simplify installation and standardize the package environment adopted by [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike).

 ### Via Conda (best for Linux/HPC) <a name="required_packages_conda"></a>